 Tredaptive, designed to raise "good" HDL cholesterol, did not do a better job at preventing heart attacks, deaths or strokes than traditional statin drugs that lower "bad" LDL cholesterol in the trial involving more than 25,000 patients.

-A spokesman for the European Medicines Agency said experts at the London-based organisation were studying the latest data on the drug and would issue a statement before the end of the week.
+A spokesman for the European Medicines Agency said experts at the London-based organization were studying the latest data on the drug and would issue a statement before the end of the week.